Elder Abuse is Wrong: Resources: Building a Reference List

 Public Health Agency of Canada

-Provides links to information materials and resources about abuse of older adults through the National Clearinghouse on Family Violence.
+Provides links to information materials and resources about abuse of older adults through the Stop Family Violence Website.

 Look for other sources of help!
 You may find help from a local women's centre, a community care centre, your doctor's office, public health nurse, religious leader or a social agency.